-The Department of Psychology offers advanced training in 3 areas of psychology: 1) Applied Behavior Analysis, 2) Clinical Psychology, and 3) General Experimental Psychology.
+The Department of Psychology offers advanced training in 3 areas of psychology: 1) Applied Behavior Analysis, 2) Clinical Psychology, and 3) Psychological Science.
 (School Psychology is an integrated program with the Department of Educational Psychology and Counseling.
 Persons interested in advanced training in School Psychology should apply to the Department of Educational Psychology and Counseling in the College of Education.)
 For details, procedures and requirements for admission to the graduate Options in Clinical and General Experimental, consult the Department of Psychology Graduate Handbook (www.csun.edu/psychology).
 For details, procedures, applications and requirements for admission to the Master of Science in Applied Behavior Analysis Program consult the Tseng College website (msaba.csun.edu).

 - M.A., in Clinical Psychology